giellalt/giellalt.github.io/CorpusResources.md

 and *corpus-lang*, where the former contains original files and metadata and the latter contains the corpus in text (xml) format.

+Repositories with original corpus files is only listed in the first overview table, not in the geographical distribution or language family distribution lists.
+Repositories with converted data is first listed in a separate overview table, then again in lists according to geographic location of the language, and language family affiliation.

 Private repositories are not listed.

 ## Overview